opendatacube/datacube-ecs/overview.rst

 Adding database password to secrets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to add or change the database password in SSM we can use chamber on the command line using the :code:`chamber write` command.
 For example :code:`chamber write datacube-wms db_password Password1` will write the secret `Password1` with the key `db_password` into the store for the service `datacube-wms`.
 If `db_password` already existed, it will be updated.
-We can check the secrets using :code:`chamber list -e service`.
+We can check the secrets using :code:`chamber list -e service`.l

 Docker container setup
 ~~~~~~~~~~~~~~~~~~~~~~